-According to the U.S. Bureau of Labor Statistics (BLS), the middle-range salary for maintenance and repair workers in the U.S. was between $27,890 and $47,950 as of May 2015.
-The BLS predicted a 6% growth in jobs for general maintenance and repair workers between 2014 and 2024.
-As of 2015, according to the BLS, workers in this industry held over 1.3 million jobs.
+According to the U.S. Bureau of Labor Statistics (BLS), the middle-range salary for maintenance and repair workers in the U.S. was between $23,540 and $62,400 as of May 2015.
+The BLS predicted a increase as fast as the national average in jobs for general maintenance and repair workers between 2018 and 2028.
+As of 2018, according to the BLS, workers in this industry held over 1.4 million jobs.
 Almost all industries employ maintenance technicians; common sites of employment include hospitals, hotels, factories and schools.

 Maintenance Technician Requirements